 Mysterious Night Flyers

 Bats are cooler than you think.
 Though these fascinating night flyers are often considered to be frightening, they are actually a benefit to natural systems and to us.
 More than 40 bat species across the country provide valuable ecological and economic services such as pest control and pollination.
-But the survival of hibernating bats in North America is threatened by White-nose Syndrome (WNS), a fungal infection that has killed more than six million bats since it was first discovered in the winter of 2006.

 Did you know there are bats on Fire Island?

 Five bat species can be found within the boundaries of Fire Island National Seashore.
 One of which is classified as a threatened species.
 The Northern Long-Eared Bat, Myotis septentrionalis, has been recorded with high activity at the William Floyd Estate, a unit of the Seashore located on Long Island.